The Rich Man and Lazarus

 The Rich Man’s Final Request

-The rich man begs Abraham to send Lazarus to warn his five brothers.
-Abraham’s reply is one of the most important lines Yahushua ever put in a parable:
+In the last scene of the parable, the rich man begs Abraham to send Lazarus to warn his five brothers so they will not end up in the same place.
+Abraham’s reply is one of the most important lines Yahushua ever put in a parable.

+Read that last line again.
+If they do not listen to Moses and the prophets, they will not be persuaded even if someone rises from the dead.
+Think about what Yahushua is saying.
 The Scriptures are sufficient.
-The Torah and the Prophets contain everything needed to recognize the Messiah.
+The Torah and the Prophets contain everything needed to recognize the Messiah, to understand the covenant, and to respond in faith.
 The problem was never a lack of information.
-It was a refusal to believe the Word already given.
+The problem was a refusal to believe the Word already given.

 The Irony of a Real Lazarus

+Here is where the parable becomes almost unbearably ironic.
 Shortly after telling this story, Yahushua actually raised a man named Lazarus from the dead (John 11:1–44).
+A real person.
 A real resurrection.
 The very sign the rich man begged for.
-And what happened?
-The chief priests made plans to kill Lazarus too (John 12:10–11).
-Then Yahushua Himself rose from the dead — the ultimate sign.
-And still the leadership rejected Him.
-The parable’s prediction came true in real time.

 The Word You Already Have